fat/bean/README.md

 custom events
 -------------
-Bean uses methods similar to [Dean Edward's event model](http://dean.edwards.name/weblog/2009/03/callbacks-vs-events/) to ensure custom events behave like real events, rather than just callbacks.
+Bean uses methods similar to [Dean Edwards' event model](http://dean.edwards.name/weblog/2009/03/callbacks-vs-events/) to ensure custom events behave like real events, rather than just callbacks.

 For all intents and purposes, you can just think of them as native events, which will bubble up, and everything else you would expect...